MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-admin-role.md

 >
 > There is a separate role within SharePoint called the **Term Store administrator**.
 Users assigned this role can add or change terms in the term store (a directory of common terms you want to use across your organization).
 To learn more, see [Assign roles and permissions to manage term sets](assign-roles-and-permissions-to-manage-term-sets.md).
 >
-> To manage API access in the SharePoint admin center, the application administrator role or the Global Administrator role might be required, for more information, see [Manage access to Azure AD-secured APIs](api-access.md).
+> To manage API access in the SharePoint admin center, the application administrator role or the Global administrator role might be required.
+For more information, see [Manage access to Azure AD-secured APIs](api-access.md).

 ## Key tasks of the SharePoint admin
 <a name="BK_KeyTasks"> </a>